redhat-developer/vscode-openshift-tools/README.md

 * `OpenShift: Log in to cluster` - Log in to your server and save login for subsequent use.
     * Credentials : Log in to the given server with the given credentials.
     * Token : Login using bearer token for authentication to the API server.
-* `OpenShift: List catalog components` - List all available Component Types from OpenShift's Image Builder.
+* `OpenShift: List catalog components` - List all available Component Types.
 * `OpenShift: List catalog services` - Lists all available Services e.g. mysql-persistent.
 * `OpenShift: New Project` - Create new project inside the OpenShift Cluster.
 * `OpenShift: About` - Provides the information about the OpenShift tools.